reddtoric/SkipYTAds/README.md

 ## Compatibility

 Tested on Windows 10.
 Not tested on Linux/MacOS.

 Script is not browser dependent so you can use your favorite browser.
 (If button image is different size, screenshot and replace the original images.)

 ## Other settings

-`rel_file_path` path of the images to match with.
 `accuracy` accuracy of the image match.
 Default is 0.6. min: 0, max: 1

 ## Ad not skipping?
 Want script to match other images to click?

 If button image is a different size or different color, the imagesearch will not match because it's not an AI script; it literally matches pixels.

-Simply add additional or replace original images to the folder and script in the `rel_file_path` variable.
+Simply add additional or replace original images in the images folder.
+No need to add anything like "filename.png" in the script.

 ## Features to implement